-After the celebration of 60 years of the Yang-Mills Theory in 2014-2015 comes the celebration of 100 years of Einstein's theory of general relativity in 2015-2016.
-We are now being treated to progress reports about the advances made in our understanding it,^{78,79} in particular its quantum theoretical description and experimental attempts to observe its possible quantum phenomena.
-As of now, near the end of 2015, no definitive quantum theoretical description for general relativity has been established and no quantum phenomena of general relativity have yet been observed --- no gravitational waves, not to mention the more illusive gravitons, their quanta.
+We are now being treated to progress reports about the advances made in our understanding of it, ^{78,79} in particular its quantum theoretical description and experimental attempts to observe its possible quantum phenomena.
+As of now, near the end of 2015, no definitive quantum theoretical description for general relativity has been established and no quantum phenomena of general relativity have yet been observed - no gravitational waves (happily this statement needs to be revised on February 11, 2016), 80 not to mention the more illusive gravitons, their quanta.